OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-tasks/building-installer/building-installer.md

 Available run configurations are saved in the repository in `scripts` folder.
 The following shows the list of external tool configurations that have been defined for TSTool.
 Many of these can be phased out as software development focuses on the OpenCDSS configuration of TSTool.
-The specific run configurations of interest are described in the [Build Steps](#build-steps) sections.
+The specific run configurations of interest are described in the [Creating a Windows Installer](#creating-a-windows-installer) sections.

 ![eclipse-external-tools2.png](images/eclipse-external-tools2.png)